franpoz/SHERLOCK/paper/paper.md

 # 1. The SHERLOCK PIPEline

-The ``SHERLOCK`` (Searching for Hints of Exoplanets fRom Light curves Of spaCe-based seeKers) ``PIPEline``, in short ``SHERLOCK``, is a Python package ready-to-use and user-friendly, which aims to minimize user efforts to download, search, vet and fit planetary candidates. ``SHERLOCK`` is partially based on previous well-known and well-tested codes used by the exoplanet community to explore the public data gathered by the *Kepler*, *K2* and *TESS* missions without needing to know the finer minutiae of how these data were obtained and stored.
+The ``SHERLOCK`` (Searching for Hints of Exoplanets fRom Light curves Of spaCe-based seeKers) ``PIPEline``, in short ``SHERLOCK``, is a Python package ready-to-use and user-friendly, which aims to smooth and improve the transiting exoplanets research process by building a unique software to download, search, vet, fit and validate planetary candidates. ``SHERLOCK`` is partially based on previous well-known and well-tested codes used by the exoplanet community to explore the public data gathered by the *Kepler*, *K2* and *TESS* missions without needing to know the finer minutiae of how these data were obtained and stored.
 In most cases the user only needs to provide a KIC-ID, EPIC-ID, TIC-ID or coordinates of the host star to search for exoplanets. ``SHERLOCK`` has been successfully tested for first time in @pozuelos:2020, @demory:2020 and @benni:2020.

 ## 1.1 Searching for candidates